-When students have accrued an excessive number of unexcused or unverified tardies, the school social worker, along with the parent and other school support team members, must develop a plan to resolve the situation as soon as possible.
-It is quite difficult for a student to fully engage in school when he or she misses an excessive amount of school days and instruction time.
-When students miss school, they miss the opportunity to be part of the school's community and often start to feel behind academically Research shows that chronic absenteeism, which is missing school for ten percent of the school year for any reason, of any kind, can lead to poor academic achievement, feelings of isolation and disengagement, and can impact a student's decision to drop out of school altogether.
-Consistent school attendance, in conjunction with other positive behaviors, resources and venues of support will help to strengthen student's academic functioning as well as their social, cognitive and emotional development.
+When students have accrued an excessive number of unexcused or unverified tardies, school staff, along with the parent, must develop a plan to resolve the situation as soon as possible.
+It is difficult for a student to fully engage in school when he or she misses an excessive amount of school days and instruction time.
+When students miss school, they miss the opportunity to be part of the school's community and often start to feel behind academically.
+Research shows that chronic absenteeism, which is missing school for ten percent of the school year for any reason, of any kind, can lead to poor academic achievement, feelings of isolation and disengagement, and can impact a student's decision to drop out of school altogether.
+Consistent school attendance will help to strengthen student's academic functioning as well as their social, cognitive and emotional development.
 Parents are encouraged to partner with school staff to improve school attendance.
-Working together to create solutions will give students the best chances of academic success.
+Working together to create solutions will give students the best chance of academic success.